ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 If you are using a self signed certificate on your `mongod` instance you must install the certificate authority (CA) certificate and intermediary certificate into the SystemLink app server.

-1. Copy the CA and intermediary `.crt` files to you SystemLink app server.
+1. Copy the CA and intermediary `.crt` files to your SystemLink app server.

 2. Double click on the CA certificate and click **Install certificate...**.